engraving-challenges/estrella/Mup-6.2-John-Krallmann/progress-report.md

 but then forcing voice 2 stem up, and forcing them both to have zero horizontal offset from each other, so it appears as a single chord.
 -D ALT_MIXED_NOTEHEADS will cause that way to be used.
+That way is probably better, as it would cause the MIDI output to be correct, as well as being easier to understand.

 # Tweak to Usable Quality
 =========================